DEPARTMENTAL AND COLLEGE FUNDING OPPORTUNITIES

 Most graduate programs in the College of Liberal Arts and Sciences offer two types of competitive, merit-based funding for matriculated degree-seeking students who are studying full-time: Tuition Scholarships, which provide tuition remission for graduate courses toward the degree; and Graduate Assistantships, which include a stipend along with tuition remission.
 International students as well as students from the U.S. are eligible for these merit-based funding options.
 The number of credits covered by funding varies by program.

-With the support of the Office of the President, the College of Liberal Arts and Sciences also offers a limited number of Graduate Presidential Fellowships, which provide full tuition remission and a stipend.
+The College of Liberal Arts and Sciences also offers a limited number of Graduate Presidential Fellowships, which provide full tuition remission and a stipend.

 Other University programs and offices have a limited number of graduate assistantships, which require a separate applications.
 Learn more about other funding opportunities.